 Tax Overview for International Students

 The information provided here is intended to give you a general sense of taxpaying requirements.
 All international students are required to file tax forms with the United States tax department (Internal Revenue Service) and possibly with the New York State tax department if they were present in the U.S. during the previous calendar year.
 For example, if you were in the United States as an international student from Jan.
-1 to Dec.
-31, 2016, you need to file tax forms in spring 2017.
-If you came to the U.S. in 2017, you will file forms in spring or fall next year for calendar year 2017.
+1, 2018 to Dec.
+31, 2018, you need to file tax forms in spring 2019.
+If you came to the U.S. in 2019, you will file forms in spring next year (for calendar year 2019).

 U.S. tax law is extremely complex and each student's situation varies.
 Staff at the International Student Programs office are not qualified to answer individual questions from students regarding their specific tax liabilities, but can refer you to resources to help you with taxes in the U.S. It is the responsibility of each international student to understand his or her own tax situation.

 The Internal Revenue Service (IRS) is the United States government agency responsible for the collection of federal income taxes.
 All non-immigrants in F or J status (both the principal and all dependents) are required to file an individual income tax form-even if they have no U.S. source income of any kind-if they were in the U.S. during the tax year.
 The tax year begins Jan.
 1 and ends Dec.
 31. As the penalties for failure to file are severe, you should read this section carefully.

 If you or your dependents hold F or J (student category) immigration status, usually you are considered a nonresident for tax purposes for a period of five "tax years".
 If you enter the United States at any time during the tax year - in August, for example - the entire year is counted toward the five years during which you must file as a nonresident for tax purposes.